TAX PLANNINGYour tax return opens the door to savings

 Involve Your Tax Attorney With Retirement Planning

 As tax attorneys we are often asked to help our clients with planning for retirement.
 Due to the ups, downs and other unpredictable changes in a small business or working as an employee in a modern corporation, we all need to plan carefully to meet your retirement needs.
 Having a good retirement plan allows you to build up a solid investment portfolio outside of your business and gain significant tax benefits along the way — and as an added benefit, qualified retirement plans offer some protection from creditors should some unexpected event threaten your business and personal assets.
+Choosing a retirement community is a big decision.
+Your choice will affect your or your loved ones finances, quality of life, and in many cases, health and longevity.

 Distributions from a Pension Plan or Annuity can be difficult to understand — Ask your Tax Attorney about the tax consequences before making these transactions